October 23, 2019

 Radiant cooling and heating systems provide an opportunity to achieve significant energy and peak demand savings compared to conventional systems.
-However, as the use of these systems grows, particularly in zero-net-energy (ZNE) and other advanced low-energy buildings, the correct design and operation becomes a critical aspect of meeting expected performance.
+As the use of these systems grows, particularly in zero-net-energy (ZNE) and other advanced low-energy buildings, the correct design and operation becomes a critical aspect of meeting expected performance.

-PG&E Energy Center, 851 Howard St, San Francisco, CA 94103.
-This event will be free and open to the public, available for on-site session and by live webinar.
+This event took place at the PG&E Energy Center in San Francisco.
+It was free and open to the public as an on-site session and by live webinar.

 Speakers and Presentations

 Project Scientist, Center for the Built Environment, UC Berkeley

 Presentation: New Findings on Radiant System Comfort and Energy Performance

 Fred S. Bauman leads research on advanced low-energy HVAC systems, such as radiant, underfloor air distribution (UFAD), displacement ventilation (DV), and personal comfort systems (PCS).
 Fred was the Principal Investigator for a $3M, four-year research program on radiant systems funded by California’s EPIC Program that recently concluded in April 2019.
 He has written more than 60 technical articles and was the author of the first UFAD Design Guide, published by ASHRAE in 2003.